CTA Prompts: 13 Templates for Call-to-Actions That Convert

 1. Button-copy generator

-Generate 8 button-copy variants for "{action}".
+Generate 8 button-copy variants for "[action]".
 Vary verb, specificity, and friction signal.
+Prefer first-person benefit phrasing ("Start my free trial", not "Submit").
 Examples: "Try the free version", "Start in 30 seconds", "See pricing", "Talk to a human".
-Mark which one feels lowest-friction.
+Mark which one feels lowest-friction and which leads with the clearest benefit.

 2. Pricing-page CTA

-Write 4 CTAs for a pricing page with 3 tiers: {Free}, {Pro $X}, {Team $Y}.
+Write 4 CTAs for a pricing page with 3 tiers: [Free], [Pro $X], [Team $Y].
 Each tier needs a CTA appropriate to its commitment level.
 Avoid generic "Get started".
+Add one micro-line under each button that removes the biggest doubt at that tier.

 3. End-of-blog soft CTA

-Write a 60-word soft CTA at the end of a blog post on "{topic}".
-Goal: get the reader to a related article or a free resource, not to buy.
-Use language that matches a reader who just learned something, not who is shopping.
+Write a 60-word soft CTA for the end of a blog post on "[topic]".
+Goal: move the reader to a related article or a free resource, not to buy.
+Match a reader who just learned something, not one who is shopping.

 4. In-line CTA mid-article